 World Sailing Cases of Interest

-Case 10 – If a boat hails for room to tack when she is neither approaching an obstruction nor sailing close-hauled or above, she breaks rule 20.1.
-The hailed boat is required to respond even if the hail breaks rule 20.1.
+10 – If a boat hails for room to tack when she is neither approaching an obstruction nor sailing close-hauled or above, she breaks rule 20.1.
+The hailed boat must respond even if the hail breaks rule 20.1.

 Related Content: